Overview

 Provisioning a customer

-To render a paywall within your app, you can use Stigg's embeddable widget or render your own pricing plans component based on the data fetched from Stigg:
+To render a paywall inside your application, you can use Stigg’s embeddable widget or render your own pricing plans component based on the data fetched from Stigg: Rendering in-app paywallsCollecting the customers payment method using Stripe

 for the customer on your backend, and then propagate the returned intent client_secret